Structure Formation and Microlensing with Axion Miniclusters: Acknowledgements

 \section{Acknowledgements}

 The work of JQ and MF is supported by the UK STFC Grant ST/L000326/1.
 MF is also funded by the European Research Council under the European Unions Horizon 2020 programme (ERC Grant Agreement no.648680 DARKHORIZONS).
 The work of DJEM is supported by a Royal Astronomical Society Postdoctoral Fellowship.
 We acknowledge useful discussions with Alberto Diez-Tejedor, Anne Green, Edward Hardy, Jens Niemeyer, Javier Redondo, and Paul Shellard.
+We also thank Torsten Bringmann, August Geelmuyden and Andrzej Jan Hryczuk for useful communications.